7 Types of Intermittent Fasting

 Types of Intermittent Fasting

-In simple words, intermittent fasting means you have to eat at a scheduled time rather than following an uncertain diet plan.
+In simple words, intermittent fasting means eating at a scheduled time rather than following an uncertain diet plan.
 This gives your body enough time to repair and boost the metabolism.

-What makes Intermittent Fasting so much popular among fitness freaks and celebrities is it doesn’t ask you to leave your favorite foods.
-All you have to do is just follow the strict timetable for consuming your food.
-Intermittent Fasting helps your body consume nutrients and minerals regularly which ultimately keeps your body healthy and fit.
+Intermittent Fasting is popular among fitness freaks and celebrities because it doesn’t ask you to leave your favorite foods.
+All you have to do is follow the strict timetable for consuming your food.
+Intermittent Fasting helps your body consume nutrients and minerals regularly, ultimately keeping your body healthy and fit.

 Here are the 7 Types of Intermittent Fasting